garethjmsaunders/code-style-guide/css.md

 By separating our rules into these categories it keeps our code simpler, more modular and cleaner.
 As Snook remarks,

-> Much of the purpose of categorizing things is to codify patterns—things that
+> Much of the purpose of categorizing things is to codify patterns — things that
 > repeat themselves within our design.
 Repetition results in less code, easier
 > maintenance, and greater consistency in the user experience.
 These are all
 > wins.
 Exceptions to the rule can be advantageous but they should be